JochenFM/MS3_VideoLibrary/README.md

 "Browser errors were logged to the console" which concerns an issue with _link rel="manifest" href="/site.webmanifest"_ which I was unable to resolve.

 Initializing of Sidenav with JS, via https://www.youtube.com/watch?v=MaP3vO-vEsg&t=843s (12:18min): const sideNav = document.querySelector('.sidenav');
 M.Sidenav.init(sideNav, {});

 Coolors pallette: https://coolors.co/b22222-d84315-750075-030303-ffffff

 For embedding the Cloudinary video player, I followed https://cloudinary.com/documentation/video_player_how_to_embed

 Note When using both the Upload Widget and Video Player on the same page, the video player scripts must be loaded first to prevent any conflicts, see https://cloudinary.com/documentation/video_player_how_to_embed

 To get the upload widget working, I followed https://cloudinary.com/documentation/upload_widget and Sean Young's code for his MS3 which he kindly shared helped in wiring up the upload button

-Fatima for helping me realize that when flask pymongo was not found in gitpod/did not run on gitpod, it was due to the env.py file being deleted/had dispaared so that I was unable to load the MONGO-URI string from Heroku to flask.
+Fatima for helping me realize that when flask pymongo was not found in gitpod/did not run on gitpod, it was due to the env.py file being deleted/had disappeared so that I was unable to load the MONGO-URI string from Heroku to flask.
 In the end, I reinserted the env.py as a whole.

 Jo for helping me with slider: "For the images, remember you're working with Flask.
 Images on Flask need a url as follows", see https://stackoverflow.com/questions/28207761/where-does-flask-look-for-image-files